✨ Auto-detect (supports npm, yarn, pnpm, deno and bun)

 // Output example: "lcclw5...random..."

 Compares two values (string or Uint8Array) in a timing-attack-safe manner.
-The first argument is always the reference value, which determines the time it takes for verification.
+The first argument (expected) is always the trusted, server-side value, which determines the loop length.
+The second argument (received) is the untrusted, user-provided value.

 import { secureCompare } from "unsecure";